PrairieLearn/PrairieLearn/docs/manualGrading.md

 }
 ```

+Alternatively, the question can be set up for manual grading by using `manualPoints` in the [assessment configuration](assessment.md#question-specification).
+If `manualPoints` are set in the assessment without `autoPoints`, then the grading method set in the question will be ignored.

+If a question contains both auto-grading and manual grading components, the grading method should be set to the method to be used for auto-grading.
+In that case, the assessment configuration should be set to use both `manualPoints` and `autoPoints`.

-Manually-graded questions allow students to "Save" answers, but they don't have a "Save & Grade" button.
+Questions set to use only manual grading (i.e., without auto points) allow students to "Save" answers, but they don't have a "Save & Grade" button.
 Instead, the student just saves answers as many times as they want, and all of their submitted answers are stored.
 It is recommended to also mark manually-graded questions as `"singleVariant": true` so that students are only given a single random variant, even on Homework assessments.
+By default, manual grading is performed only for the last submission of the last variant.

 Any [elements](elements/) can be used in the [`question.html`](question.md#question-questionhtml) to write manually graded questions.
-All of the student input will be saved and available for manual grading, including `pl-string-input`, `pl-file-editor`, `pl-file-upload`, etc.
+All of the student input will be saved and available for manual grading, including `pl-string-input`, `pl-file-editor`, `pl-file-upload`, `pl-rich-text-editor`, etc.

 ## Manual grading using file uploads